Sitting shiva by our lake

 to printer's black ink rhyme

-all it gets us is hurt by
+all it gets is hurt by my

-my endless jitterbug with time.
+endless jitterbug with time.

 he passed so quietly it hurts